Call us on 01453 752 220

 APPLIED BUSHCRAFT, SURVIVAL and WILDERNESS LIVING SKILLS - SCOTLAND

 The Aim of the Applied Wilderness Skills Course is to teach you how to survive in Wilderness Areas.
 The Survival School Applied Wilderness Skills Course is probably one of the best bushcraft courses in the country.
 Not only do you get the best scenery in the country, but it is also a chance to live and learn bushcraft in an extreme and sometimes hostile environment.
 This course is about learning to live in wilderness areas and how to look after yourself and others in remote wilderness locations.
 This is a bushcraft course rather than a military survival course.

 Places for this course go quickly.

 Due to the remote location of the course mobile phone signal is non-existent.
-If you need to contact a member of the course in an emergency, please call 0033 6 40 04 58 30.
-This is a satellite phone and is the equivalent of calling a mobile number in France.
-Consequently it could be expensive, so please only use it in emergencies.
+If you need to contact a member of the course in an emergency, please call 01453 752220 and leave a message.
+We check in with the office once a day.
 Thank you.

 DAYS AND TIMES